Albert Bandura

-Albert Bandura (4 December 1925 – 26 July 2021) was a Canadian-American psychologist and professor of social science in psychology at Stanford University, who contributed to the fields of education and to the fields of psychology, e.g. social cognitive theory, therapy, and personality psychology, and influenced the transition between behaviorism and cognitive psychology.
-Bandura also is known as the originator of the social learning theory, the social cognitive theory, and the theoretical construct of self-efficacy, and was responsible for the theoretically influential Bobo doll experiment (1961), which demonstrated the conceptual validity of observational learning, wherein children would watch and observe an adult beat a doll, and, having learned through observation, the children then beat a Bobo doll.
+Albert Bandura (December 4, 1925 – July 26, 2021) was a polish-Canadian psychologist and professor of social science in psychology at Stanford University, who contributed to the fields of education and to the fields of psychology (e.g., social cognitive theory, therapy, and personality psychology), and influenced the transition between behaviorism and cognitive psychology.
+Bandura also is known as the originator of social learning theory, social cognitive theory, and the theoretical construct of self-efficacy.
+He was responsible for the theoretically influential Bobo doll experiment (1961), which demonstrated the conceptual validity of observational learning, wherein children would observe an adult act either aggressively or neutrally toward a doll, and, having learned through observation, were more likely to also beat the doll if they had witnessed the aggressive behavior.

 A 2002 survey ranked Bandura as the fourth most frequently cited psychologist of all time, behind B. F. Skinner, Sigmund Freud, and Jean Piaget.
 In April 2025, Bandura became the first psychologist with more than a million Google Scholar citations.
 During his lifetime, Bandura was widely described as the greatest living psychologist, and as one of the most influential psychologists of all time.

 Early life

-Bandura was born in Mundare, Alberta, an open town of roughly 400 inhabitants, as the youngest child, in a family of six.
-The limitations of education in a remote town such as this caused Bandura to become independent and self-motivated in terms of learning, and these primarily developed traits proved very helpful in his lengthy career.
-Bandura was of Polish and Ukrainian descent; his father was from Kraków, Poland, whilst his mother was from Ukraine.
+Bandura was born in Mundare, Alberta, an open town of roughly 400 inhabitants, as the youngest of six children.
+The limitations of education in his remote town caused Bandura to become independent and self-motivated in terms of learning, and the primarily-developed traits proved helpful later in his career.
+Bandura was of Polish and Ukrainian descent; his father was from Kraków, Poland, while his mother was from Ukraine.

 Bandura's parents were a key influence in encouraging him to seek ventures out of the small hamlet they resided in.
 The summer after finishing high school, Bandura worked in the Yukon to protect the Alaska Highway against sinking.
 Bandura later credited his work in the northern tundra as the origin of his interest in human psychopathology.
-It was in this experience in the Yukon, where he was exposed to a subculture of drinking and gambling, which helped broaden his perspective and scope of views on life.
+His experience in the Yukon, where he was exposed to a subculture of drinking and gambling, helped broaden his perspective and scope of views on life.

-Bandura arrived in the US in 1949 and was naturalized in 1956.
+Bandura arrived in the United States in 1949 and was naturalized in 1956.
 He married Virginia Varns (1921-2011) in 1952, and they raised two daughters, Carol and Mary.